hananinas/hanan/src/content/notes/semester-1/machine-learning/week-01.md

 - Reinforcement learning

-Reinforcement learning is when we teach a machine to think by giving it a reward for it's by using something called a reward function.
+Reinforcement learning is when we teach a machine to think by giving it a reward for doing something.
+We do this by using something called a reward function.

 For example a robot who has to click a button and if it clicks the button it gets a reward otherwise it is given a penalty.

 The more you train it using this technique it will be better and clicking the correct button.